 ALEXANDER THE GREAT was looked upon as a liberator of Egypt due to the brief and unpopular Persian rule.
 He conquered Egypt and set up Alexandria as a major city.
 The City was unmatched as a centre of science and learning with its original library holding over 400 ancient scrolls.
 PHAROES LIGHTHOUSE over 200 feet tall roughly 30 stories was second only to the pyramids in terms of height.
 It is one of the original seven wonders of the world and was built on the tip of Alexandria to help guide navigating ships around the coast.
 It was ordered built by PTOLEMY l but was most likely completed by PTOLEMY ll.
 The bottom floor was on a square ground plan and was used for lodgings and storing fuel.
 The main entrance was octagonal and located on the second floor.
 The third floor was circular and contained the lantern mechanism.
 The roof was crowned by a statue of Poseidon, the god of the sea.
-The tower collapsed under a series of earthquakes, tsunamis by the 11th century.
+The tower collapsed under a series of earthquakes, tsunamis around 956 and 1300 BC.
 In 1994 a team of archeologists discovered lighthouse pillars and other remnants as well as several colossal grand statues that were most likely used at the entrance facing the Mediterranean.
 Ptolomy II is also known for inviting the Jewish people to settle in Alexandria.

 It is believed the remains were used to build Fort QAITBAY around 1480 AD.

 After Alexander's death in 332 BC his childhood friend and general, Ptolemy l, took over and started a dynasty that lasted 3 centuries and ended with Cleopatra's reign.